-On my way to the Paris metro station, I had a family of five adults from a South American country (that will remain nameless) come up to me (probably because I had a city walking map) and ask me in Spanish how to get to get to their hotel.
-Those four years of high school Spanish sure do keep coming in handy!
+On my way to the Paris metro station, I had a family of five adults from a South American country (that will remain nameless) come up to me (probably because I had a city walking map) and ask me in Spanish how to get to their hotel.
+Those four years of high school Spanish sure keep coming in handy.

 I asked in broken Spanish to indicate where on the map their hotel was.
 They looked at the map, at each other, at the map, then at me, and eventually responded, “No sé”.
 I went blank.
 At this point I wondered how I could be of service when they didn’t even know where their hotel was.

-After more staring at my map, the family agreed on what they thought was the hotel location and one of them pointed to it on the map.
-None of us could confirm on our smartphones because we didn’t have Wi-Fi at the base of the Pont de l’Alma bridge.
+After more staring at my map, the family agreed on what they thought was their hotel location and one of them pointed to it on the map.
+None of us could confirm on our smartphones because we didn’t have Wi-Fi at the Pont de l’Alma bridge.
 They didn’t want to take a taxi for a reason I can’t recall, but they were happy to follow me to the Paris metro.